maxludden/supergene-v2/books/book03/md/chapter-1124.md

 Han Sen scanned the others and realized he was correct.

 “Xiao Mei is a slut!
 I almost broke my back last night.
 I’ll have to remedy it with some oil later for round two tonight.
-I’m going to f*ck her to death.”
+I’m going to fuck her to death.”

 “Where should I go to kill creatures?
 Killing worms is too dangerous, but killing bugs is too simple and lame.”

 “Fuck!
-That *sshole Li tricked me.
-I’m going to f*ck him up the next time I see him.”
+That asshole Li tricked me.
+I’m going to fuck him up the next time I see him.”

 When he focused on a person inside the aura, Han Sen could read their minds in real time.